Almost Nobody Knows That Parts Of The Iconic Movie One Flew Over The Cuckoo’s Nest Were Filmed In This Tiny Oregon Towns

 Of course, the men were all caught and punished - especially Randle McMurphy.

-Whether you’re a big fan of One Flew Over the Cuckoo’s Nest or not, both of these filming locations are worth visiting.
+Whether you're a big fan or not, these One Flew Over the Cuckoo's Nest filming locations are worth visiting.
 Both places tell stories of the movie, and many more stories that have nothing to do with it.
 Plan visits to Depoe Bay and Salem soon and check out these very interesting spots.
+And if you haven't already, be sure to check out the film and read the book - both are wonderful.